karsti11/caffe_bar_sales_analysis/README.md

 which would actually generate useful predictions.
 With regards to a way of filtering, plenty of different methods can be applied.
 Initially in this example filtering is done with regards to the way in which data will be split.
 First date of test set is used so that if there is data before and after that date, means that there is data available for a model to train and test on.
 If the item fulfills this condition, model is built for it.
+Predictors used in this example contain information about day of week, month of year, thirds of a month, year, some holidays (Christmas, New Year's, Easter).

 Data preparation, model selection and evaluation steps are:
 1. Fill time series data for an item in a way that dates with no sales (between first and last valid sales dates) are added and sales is set to zero